Seventh Avenue Bridge: Replacement

 The project was announced in October 2012, with a small amount of pre-construction work undertaken at that time.
 Work commenced in April 2014.
 The existing bridge was entirely demolished in early 2015 over a planned 48 hour shut down period.

-The new Seventh Avenue Bridge was officially opened on 6 May 2015 by Transport Minister Dean Nalder.
-The bridges carries about 3,500 vehicles per day.
+The new Seventh Avenue Bridge was officially opened on 6 May 2015 by Transport Minister Dean Nalder, at which time it carried about 3,500 vehicles per day.